-Export commodities controlled by the Department of Agriculture, Water and the Environment are listed or ‘prescribed’ in the Export Control Act 1982 and related legislation.
+Export commodities controlled by the Department of Agriculture, Fisheries and Forestry are listed or ‘prescribed’ in the Export Control Act 1982 and related legislation.

 Products prescribed in the legislation